 The first Early Access game I ever bought was Under The Ocean, a survival game, way back in 2012.
 I know Early Access is a gamble, but I enjoyed the game and was willing to be patient as it slowly wound its way through development.
-Until, eventually, it didn't.
+Until, eventually, it simply didn't.
 Issues arose between members of the team, the money ran out, and the developer removed the game from Steam.
 He is still, however, working to complete it, judging from recent posts on the game's community page.

 The developer threatened to kill Gabe Newell

-This is the first and only example, at least I hope, but worth noting to round out the list.
+This is the first and only example—at least I hope—but worth noting to round out the list.
 As a general rule: don't ever threaten to kill anyone, ever.
 And not just because it may get your game removed from Steam.
-Because it's, like, a criminal act and a shitty thing to do.
+Because, like, it's a criminal act and a shitty thing to do.

 Paranautical Activity was taken off Steam in October of 2014 after a member of the development team made death threats to Gabe Newell.
 The developer responsible resigned, then rejoined the studio, then sold the rights to another distribution company, and the game re-arrived on Steam.

 I began this article with 2006's Prey, and I hoped by the time I finished I'd have found the reason Prey is no longer on Steam.
 It's not entirely clear, though.
 In 2009, Kotaku reported that Prey had sold out during a Steam sale, which is a weird thing to happen, all things considered.
 I've seen some speculation that Steam codes were tied to physical CD-ROM keys provided by publisher 2K, and that's what ran out, though I'd expect more could be generated without much fuss.
 At any rate, it's now gone, apparently forever.
 If I find out more, I'll update you.